Have you ever attended a business networking event where you knew very few people . . . maybe no one?

 Over the last couple of years, I have attended many paid-membership business meetings, wondering if I could find a group that I would feel comfortable in.
 With all my outer confidence, I am still no different than most others: I hope that when I enter, someone will be kind and smart enough to welcome me with a big smile.

 And why do I say kind and smart?
-Well, because showing kindness towards a visitor is a good thing with a personal upside as well.
+Because showing kindness towards a visitor is a good thing with a personal upside as well.
 Who gets to make a positive first impression?
-Who stands out from the crowd?
+Who then stands out from the crowd?
 Who are visitors grateful for?
 Who sets the tone for the entire experience?

 As the amazing Maya Angelou said: